Big Brother 3 (American season): Summary

-Following Lori's eviction, HouseGuests participated in the "In the House" Head of Household competition, in which HouseGuests were asked questions regarding which room a certain item in the house was located.
-They provided answers by picking up an item that symbolized a distinct room in the house.
+Following Lori's eviction, HouseGuests participated in the "In the House" Head of Household competition, in which they were asked questions regarding in which room a certain item in the house was located.
+They provided answers by picking up an item that symbolized a room in the house.
 Marcellas was the winner of the competition.
 On Day 14, HouseGuests competed in the "Architectural Digestion" food competition.
 Before the competition began, HouseGuests split into two teams of five and weighed themselves.
-They then had to eat a giant brownie house without using their hands, and the team who gained the most weight would be the winners of the game.
-Josh was later disqualified from the competition for using his hands when instructed not to; his team still won.
-This meant that Danielle, Tonya, Eric, Gerry and Chiara were on the peanut butter and jelly diet for the week.
-That night, Marcellas chose to nominate Josh and Tonya for eviction, stating that he had nominated Josh for personal reasons and that Tonya was only a pawn.
+They then had to eat a giant brownie house without using their hands, and the team who gained the most weight won.
+Josh was disqualified for using his hands; his team still won.
+Danielle, Tonya, Eric, Gerry, and Chiara were on the peanut butter and jelly diet for the week.
+That night, Marcellas nominated Josh and Tonya for eviction, stating that he had nominated Josh for personal reasons and that Tonya was a pawn.
 The Power of Veto competition this week was the "An Offer You Can't Refuse" competition.
-Each HouseGuest started the game with one box, and would make deals with one another in an attempt to get their box.
+Each HouseGuest started the game with one box and would make deals with one another in an attempt to get their box.
 When the competition is over, the HouseGuests will open their boxes.
 The HouseGuest who has the box with the Power of Veto in it would win the power.
-Danielle was the winner of the competition.
+Danielle won.
 That week, the America's Vote was for HouseGuests to participate in a competition pertaining to bowling.
 HouseGuests had to both roll a ball with a HouseGuest in it, as well as be rolled while in the ball.
-They got a point for each pin they knocked over, and the HouseGuest with the most points would win.
-Danielle was the winner, and was given the option to choose which exercise equipment was added to the house; she chose a silent elliptical trainer.
-During the Power of Veto ceremony, Danielle chose to leave the nominations intact, meaning either Josh or Tonya would be evicted that week.
+They got a point for each pin they knocked over, and the HouseGuest with the most points won.
+Danielle won and chose which exercise equipment was added to the house; she chose a silent elliptical trainer.
+During the Power of Veto ceremony, Danielle left the nominations intact, meaning either Josh or Tonya would be evicted.
 On Day 20, Tonya became the second evicted HouseGuest in a vote of five to three.